WardenDrew/Hotkeys/README.md

 # Usage

-See the `Hotkeys.Example` project for a more complicated example demonstrating the `HotkeyService` and how to handle some edge cases that windows throws at you.
+See the `Hotkeys.Example` project for a more complicated example demonstrating the `HotkeyService` and how to handle some edge cases that come up when implementing a KeyDown listener to let a user choose their own hotkeys.

 Simple Example
 ```cs